Carnagion/Haskell-Matrices/README.md

 # Haskell-Matrices

 A small Haskell module that contains functions to perform various operations on matrices, such as
+- Addition/subtraction/multiplication
+- Determinant
-- Calculating the determinant
+- Rank
-- Calculating the transpose
+- Transpose
-- Calculating the inverse
+- Inverse
-- Adding/subtracting/multiplying matrices
+- Adjugate
 and more.

 # Usage